CS6375/DecisionTree/README.md

                 ├── training_set.csv
                 └── validation_set.csv

+    13 directories, 22 files

-Note that, the structure is default project structure of Gradle.
+Note that, the structure is default project structure of __Gradle__.

 ## Compilation